 Ongoing Orientation

-The Office of International Programs has an extensive program to assist student planning for a term overseas.
+The Office of International Programs has an extensive program to assist student planning for a term off-campus.
 Topics covered include:

 Visa and Forms

-Early in the semester we hold a brief orientation session discussing all items on our pre-departure checklist along with applying for a visa (see below).
+Early in the semester we hold a brief orientation session discussing all items on our pre-departure checklist along with applying for a visa for applicable international programs (see below).
 This session is vital in prioritizing preparations for a term abroad.

-Most destinations now require a student visa in order to study in that particular country.
-This meeting is designed to help students begin this complicated process.
-Students also receive support from their programs throughout this period.
+Most international destinations now require a student visa in order to study for a semester in that particular country.
+This meeting is designed to help students begin this complex process.
+Students also receive support from their program provider throughout this period.

 Alumni Advising

-This session connects prospective study abroad students with current Wofford students who have studied in the same countries or participated in the same program.
+This session connects prospective off-campus study participants with current Wofford students who have studied in the same locations or participated in the same program.
 During alumni advising, students can expect to have many of their questions answered by their peers in an informal setting.

-This session covers the basic logistical pieces of studying abroad: managing finances, communicating with family and friends while overseas, what to pack, tips on air travel, etc.
+This session covers the basic logistical pieces of studying off-campus: managing finances, communicating with family and friends while away/overseas, what to pack, tips on air travel, etc.

 Health and Safety Orientation

-This session is devoted to personal health concerns as well as general safety and security issues that students may face overseas.
-The session covers medical forms, medications and care overseas, physical and mental health issues and what to expect during the transition on-site.
-We also discuss insurance abroad.
-In addition, each program provides an on-site orientation with extensive health and safety information specific to each location.
+This session is devoted to personal health concerns as well as general safety and security issues that students may face off-campus/overseas.
+The session covers medical forms, medications and health care abroad, international health insurance, physical and mental health issues, and what to expect during the transition on-site.
+In addition, each program provider delivers an on-site orientation with extensive health and safety information specific to each location.

 Independent Project Preparation (Ongoing)